A shared design philosophy

 Impact is our key success metric.
 And while visual impact might last a few minutes, emotional impact can last years.
 Take a look at our 2011 redesign of android.com.
 Sarah Mehler, CEO of Left Field says, “People still tell me in meetings, ‘I remember that Android moonwalking from 6 years ago.’”
 It’s not the drop shadows, nor the border radii, nor the exact shades of blue that people remember.
 It’s the feeling of surprise and delight that stays with us.

-From the Chrome browser as a pane of glass to a snowman dancing the Carlton, we aspire to give life to every project we touch.
+From the Chrome browser as a pane of glass to a snowy Android village, we aspire to give life to every project we touch.
 Without a grounded, human element, design is hot air; technical design chops are only as useful as what we do with them.
 Great work solves problems and makes you feel something.

 Tools are hardly a constraint.